-The expenses payable by the Company in connection with the issuance and distribution of the securities being registered are set forth below.
+The expenses payable by the Company in connection with the issuance and distribution of the securities being registered (other than underwriting discounts and commissions, if any) are set forth below.
 Each item listed is estimated, except for the Securities and Exchange Commission registration fee.

-Securities and Exchange Commission registration fee \$ 3,553
+Securities and Exchange Commission registration fee \$

-Subscription Agent Fees and Expenses 20,000
+Subscription Agent Fees and Expenses

-Information Agent Fees and Expenses 10,000

-Legal fees and expenses 300,000
+Legal fees and expenses

-Costs of Printing 40,000
+Costs of Printing

-Accounting fees and expenses 100,000
+Accounting fees and expenses

-Miscellaneous Expenses 26,447
+Miscellaneous Expenses

-Total \$ 500,000
+Total \$